PrisonTeam/Prison/knownissues_v3.2.x.md

 # To Do Items - During Beta v3.2.1

+* **BUG?
+Able to add more than 100% in one mine?**
+User reported having three copies of everything which totaled more than 300%.
+Used the /mines block add function?

 * **New Block Model - Implement in parallel** Implement and have a fully functional new block handling mechanism that operate in complete parallel to the old method.
 This way admins can turn it on when they want to use it, otherwise their server will continue to use the old code.